HASHSTACS-admin/Stacs-Sample-App/README.md

 ![](src/main/resources/assets/option2_rsakeygen.png)

 ##### 2. Setup an available API endpoint to receive callbacks
-The STACS blockchain DRS module (see [STACS Blockchain Introduction](#STACS-Blockchain-Introduction)) supports the asynchronous ability to send back transaction status and details once your transaction requests have been completed at the data consensus layer of the blockchain.
+Settlity and the underlying blockchain network has an additional layer, the DRS module (see [STACS Blockchain Introduction](#STACS-Blockchain-Introduction)) which supports the asynchronous ability to send back transaction status and details once your transaction requests have been completed at the data consensus layer of the blockchain.
-This provides the sample application with a robust, real-time update on transaction requests.
+This provides this sample application with a robust, real-time update on transaction requests.

 You will need to setup a HTTP API endpoint in order to receive callbacks in real-time.

-##### 3. Request for a merchant account with the node operator
+##### 3. Request for a merchant account with the Support team
-If you are looking to work with the Settility Studios blockchain network, please send your request to the following email address.

-Details required by the node operators are as follows:
+Details required by the Support team are as follows:
 * Your RSA Public Key
 * API Endpoint for receiving callbacks